firedot/packer_dock_nginx/README.md

 ````
 packer build docker_template.json
 ````
-This line will generate a Docker image based on that repo: https://hub.docker.com/r/firedot/xenial_nginx/ The image will be under the filename: **xenial.tar**
+This line will generate a Docker image and will upload it to the Docker Hub.